hat-open/hat-core/docs/libraries/stc/index.rst

 transitions and internal transitions.

 Local transitions can not be used to change state and do not have target state.
-Therefor, only useful part of local transition is possibility to associate action which will be executed once appropriate event occurs without any state changes.
+Therefore, only useful part of local transition is possibility to associate action which will be executed once appropriate event occurs without any state changes.